linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `push`

-Insert 0 or more elements into the list in the tail.
+Insert 0 or more elements into the list in the tail, just like `table.insert`.

 ```lua
 --- @param ... any